-HUTCHMED Announces Breakthrough Therapy Designation in China for ORPATHYS[®] and TAGRISSO[®] Combination in Certain Lung Cancer Patients After Disease Progression on EGFR Inhibitor Therapy
+HUTCHMED Announces NDA Acceptance in China with Priority Review Status for ORPATHYS[®] and TAGRISSO[®] Combination in Lung Cancer Patients with MET amplification After Progression on First-Line EGFR Inhibitor Therapy

-Hong Kong, Shanghai & Florham Park, NJ - Thursday, December 12, 2024: HUTCHMED (China) Limited ("HUTCHMED") (Nasdaq/AIM:HCM; HKEX:13) today announces that the Center for Drug Evaluation of China's National Medical Products Administration ("NMPA") has granted Breakthrough Therapy Designation ("BTD") to the combination of ORPATHYS[®] (savolitinib) and TAGRISSO[®] (osimertinib) for the treatment of patients with locally advanced or metastatic epidermal growth factor receptor ("EGFR") mutation-positive non-small cell lung cancer ("NSCLC") with MET amplification after disease progression on EGFR inhibitor therapy.
+Hong Kong, Shanghai & Florham Park, NJ - Thursday, January 2, 2025: HUTCHMED (China) Limited ("HUTCHMED") (Nasdaq/AIM:HCM; HKEX:13) today announces that the New Drug Application ("NDA") for the combination of ORPATHYS[®] (savolitinib) and TAGRISSO[®] (osimertinib) for the treatment of patients with locally advanced or metastatic epidermal growth factor receptor ("EGFR") mutation-positive non-small cell lung cancer ("NSCLC") with MET amplification after disease progression on first-line EGFR inhibitor therapy has been accepted and granted priority review by the China National Medical Products Administration ("NMPA").
 ORPATHYS[®] is an oral, potent and highly selective MET tyrosine kinase inhibitor ("TKI").
 TAGRISSO[®] is a third-generation, irreversible EGFR TKI.
+This acceptance also triggers a milestone payment from AstraZeneca.

-This treatment combination is being evaluated in China in the ongoing multi-center, open-label, randomized, controlled, Phase III SACHI trial.
-The study is investigating the efficacy and safety of a combination of ORPATHYS[®] and TAGRISSO[®] compared to platinum-based doublet-chemotherapy (pemetrexed plus cisplatin or carboplatin), the standard-of-care treatment option, in patients with locally advanced or metastatic NSCLC with MET amplification after failure of EGFR inhibitor therapy.
-The primary endpoint of the study is progression-free survival ("PFS") as assessed by investigators.
-Other endpoints include PFS assessed by an independent review committee, overall survival (OS), objective response rate (ORR), duration of response (DoR), disease control rate (DCR), time to response (TTR), and safety (NCT05015608).
+The NDA is supported by data from SACHI, a multi-center, open-label, randomized, controlled, Phase III trial which evaluated the efficacy and safety of a combination of ORPATHYS[®] and TAGRISSO[®] compared to platinum-based doublet-chemotherapy (pemetrexed plus cisplatin or carboplatin), the standard-of-care treatment option in this setting.
+The primary endpoint of the study was progression free survival ("PFS") as assessed by investigators.
+Other endpoints include PFS assessed by an independent review committee, overall survival (OS), objective response rate (ORR), duration of response (DoR), disease control rate (DCR), time to response (TTR), and safety.
+The Independent Data Monitoring Committee ("IDMC") of SACHI has considered that the study has met the pre-defined primary endpoint of PFS in a planned interim analysis and as a result, enrollment into the study has concluded.
+Results from SACHI will be submitted for presentation at an upcoming scientific conference (clinicaltrials.gov identifier NCT05015608).